 If you’ve ever learned another language, you’ve most certainly come across false friends.

-While these sneaky words or short phrases can complicate the language-learning process, they also hinder the work of translators who must be particularly attentive when they bump into false friends along the way.
+These sneaky words or short phrases can complicate the language-learning process.
+They also hinder the work of translators who must be particularly attentive when they bump into false friends along the way.

 A professional and reliable translation service will be fully aware of this potential bump in the road, so they’ll know how to navigate accordingly.

 Here’s everything you need to know about false friends.

 False friends are word pairings in two different languages that appear to have a similar phonetic form, but in reality have entirely different meanings, origins, and spelling.

 For example, the German word “enkel”, although pronounced nearly the same as English word “ankle”, means “grandchild.”

 So if you roll your ankle in Germany and ask for help with your “enkel,” you may confuse a few people.